The Purr of the LogCat

 The qualifier static means that the method doesn't use instance variables or methods (a static method can use only parameters, local variables, static constants, other static methods within the same class).
 A method generally should be declared static if it meets these conditions.
 The qualifer private means that this method is not accessible to other classes.
 Methods should generally be declared private if they will only be used in the present class.

-Example: logcat Debugging on an Actual Device
+Use Case: LogCat Debugging on an Actual Device

-This program has been tested and usually runs correctly, but the failure was triggered by a sequence of actions different from that for the usual use of the program.
+This program had been tested and usually ran correctly, but the failure was triggered by a sequence of actions different from that for the usual use of the program.
+If following this crash (or before) we issue in a shell

 adb -d logcat -v time